Martinsos/edlib/bindings/python/README.rst

 Development
 -----------

 Run :code:`make build` to generate an extension module as .so file.
 You can test it then by importing it from python interpreter :code:`import edlib` and running :code:`edlib.align(...)` (you have to be positioned in the directory where .so was built).
-You can also run :code:`sudo pip install -e .` from that directory which makes editable install, and then you have edlib available globally.
-Use this methods for testing.
+This is useful for testing while developing.

-Run :code:`make sdist` to create a source distribution, but not publish it - it is a tarball in dist/.
-Use this to check that tarball is well structured, contains all needed files.
+Run :code:`make sdist` to create a source distribution, but not publish it - it is a tarball in dist/ that will be uploaded to pip on `publish`.
+Use this to check that tarball is well structured and contains all needed files, before you publish.
+Good way to test it is to run :code:`sudo pip install dist/edlib-*.tar.gz`, which will try to install edlib from it, same way as pip will do it when it is published.

 Run :code:`make publish` to create a source distribution and publish it to the PyPI.
 Use this to publish new version of package.